Skip to main content

 • Reflection prompts to guide thinking

-• Tools to store beliefs the agent forms
+• Tools to store beliefs the SI forms

 • Pattern recognition across episodes